liamaxelrod/Interview_Questions_Learnings/README.md

 ### AI Tools

-- **ChatGPT** and **Copilot** were used in this project:
+- **ChatGPT** were used in this project:
   - Creating the overall project structure.
   - Exploring the Solution when required.
   - Understanding coding techniques.
   - Assisting with language-specific syntax and best practices.

 When approaching real interviews, I understand that I will **not** be able to use AI tools.
-My use of AI is for learning and reflection — to understand the problem, explore solution strategies, and practice coding interview problems more effectively when I am stuck.
+My intention in use of AI like **ChatGPT** and **Copilot** is for learning and reflection — to understand the problem, explore solution strategies, and practice coding interview problems more effectively when I am stuck.
 The goal is to ensure that when faced with a real interview, I can solve these problems independently.

 ---